frankMusacchia/VarGenius-HZD/README.md

 - When asked provide
 	- 1. your work directory (e.g. /path/to/hzd_analyses).
-	- 2. the path of the BAM files
-	- 3. the folder of the reference genome
+	- 2. the path to the reference genome

 VarGenius-HZD automatically detects your singularity installation and sets the paths to samtools, bedtools and R.
 If you won't plan to install singularity then you have to manually install them.